 Today the Rangiora Harness Racing Club (Inc) is one of New Zealand’s leading harness racing clubs and holds permits from the New Zealand Racing Board to run totalisator race meetings.

-The "home" meetings are held at Rangiora Raceway during the daytime, usually during the weekends, whilst the meetings held at Addington are usually held under lights on Thursday or Friday evenings.
+The meetings are held at Rangiora Raceway during the daytime, usually during the weekends.

 The Rangiora Harness Racing Club Committee is committed to ensuring that the members annual subscription is great value and that the benefits members receive are also great value.